yoshi-isle/RunescapeSummerTaskCompetition/README.md

 The idea is an integration of this service within a team's discord channel.
 The image is a super mario world inspired progress window that directs them through a customizable list of generated tasks across 4 worlds.

 The result was a successful event with 100% uptime and great feedback from my community!

+How does it work?
+Refer to the image below.
+In this example, the team (~15 members) must work together to obtain 6 Enhanced Crystal Teleport Seeds within in MMORPG "Oldschool Runescape".
+Once they're done, they submit their progress via this Discord bot and an admin approves it.
+Following this, they advance in the world, and a new image is generated showing their next "level".

 <div align="center">

 [![Discord](https://img.shields.io/badge/Discord-5865F2?style=for-the-badge&logo=discord&logoColor=white)](https://discord.gg/your-server)